-If you’re eagerly awaiting the release of Seven Kings Must Die – the final feature-length instalment of The Last Kingdom, airing on Netflix this April – you might be wondering what will fill the epic battle-filled hole in your TV viewing schedule once it’s all over.
+Now that Seven Kings Must Die – the final feature-length instalment of The Last Kingdom – has aired on Netflix, you might be wondering what will fill the epic battle-filled hole in your TV viewing schedule.

 Good news: the answer could be Bad Wolf’s new show The Winter King, which will air on ITVX.
 This brand-new historical fiction TV series has more than just the Middle Ages setting in common with The Last Kingdom: they’re also both based on a series of Bernard Cornwell novels.
 This time, however, instead of Saxons vs. Vikings, The Winter King will tell the story of the legend of King Arthur:

 Here’s everything you need to know about The Winter King so far…